walac/walac.github.io/_posts/2015-01-03-mercurial-for-git-lovers.md

 ```

 I find this feature very annoying and I think it would be better
 implemented as an extension.
-It sounds Java telling me what I
+It sounds like Java telling me what I
 can and can't do.
 You can disable making commits public after
 a push by adding these entries in your
 [hgrc](https://www.selenic.com/mercurial/hgrc.5.html) file: